public-affairs-data-journalism/padjo/source/tutorials/databases/sql-null.md

 ### Conclusion

 The main point of this brief lesson was to make you __aware__ of the existence of `NULL` &ndash; some of the datasets I've imported into MySQL via Sequel Pro have treated blank values as blank.
-And in SQLite, the import process has treated the values as `NULL`.
+And in SQLite, the import process has treated the values as `NULL` states.

 At left is a table in MySQL/Sequel Pro that came in from a CSV file.
 Apparently, Sequel Pro considered blank values to be blank.
 At right, SQLite Manager treated the blank values as `NULL`, which is signified as pink-colored cells: